 The iris flower looks as though it was meticulously designed by a skilled artist.
 Perhaps that’s why it was a favorite subject of Impressionist painter Claude Monet.
 Splashes of blue, purple, yellow, and white make for a truly unforgettable artistic arrangement.

-The dahlia is one of the lushest and most vibrant flowers you’ll find, available in a rainbow of colors ranging from pink to red to orange to white.
+The dahlia is one of the lushest and most vibrant flowers you’ll find, available in a rainbow of colors ranging from pink and red to orange or white.
 Some dahlia petals even have stunning color gradients, like bright reds that gradually fade into soft whites or gorgeous purples that lighten from stem to tip.

 The bird-of-paradise is so named because it resembles a brightly colored bird, complete with fluttering wings and a slender body.
 Vibrant oranges, reds, and blues make up the impressive “wingspan,” and the colors really come alive in the sunlight.

-We’ve already mentioned Claude Monet, but the French painter’s love of water lilies is well-known and well-documented.
-It’s no surprise that the water lily would provide inspiration for visual artistry; this flower has a beauty and symmetry that’s seldom seen, plus the radiant colors almost seem to have their own glow.
+It’s no surprise that the water lily would provide inspiration for Claude Monet's visual artistry.
+This flower has a beauty and symmetry that’s seldom seen, plus the radiant colors almost seem to have their own glow.

 A bright red and orange marigold set against a lush green garden may be one of the most beautiful sights nature has to offer.
 The golden hue of the flower becomes more incredible the closer you get.
 The unique ridges along the petals, the rich yet subtle color variations, and the cornucopia of shapes give the marigold an almost hypnotic beauty.

-Yes, it might seem cliché to go with the classic rose as the most beautiful flower in the world, but hey, it’s popular for a reason.
 The elegantly curling and overlapping petals, the bold coloration, and the diverse array of colors truly make the rose the ultimate flower.
-Claude Monet (yes, you’re probably sick of hearing about him), Pierre-Auguste Renoir, and Paul Cézanne are just some of the iconic artists who have incorporated the rose into their works.
-If you’re looking for the perfect bouquet to say “I love you,” “I miss you,” or “congratulations,” you won’t do better than the rose.
+Claude Monet, Pierre-Auguste Renoir, and Paul Cézanne are just some of the iconic artists who have incorporated the rose into their works.
+If you’re looking for the perfect bouquet to say, “I love you,” “I miss you,” or “Congratulations,” you can't do better than the rose.